-Each section has a number of panes; please refer to the chart on the next page for the specific sizes and quantities.
+Each section has a number of panes, please refer to the chart on the next page for the specific sizes and quantities.

-With each section start with the bottom pane of glass (Key point) insert, 2 stainless steel band clips approx 6ö (150mm) from the bottom, and 2 more approx 3/4ö (20mm) from the top.
+With each section start with the bottom pane of glass (Key point) insert, 2 stainless steel band clips approx 6ö (150mm) from the bottom, and 2 more approx 5/8ö (16mm) from the top.

 Put one overlap clip on to the top of the pane of glass with the tail outside.
 Offer the next pane of glass to the glazing bars resting the glass on to the two upper clips.
 Exert some pressure onto the upper pane of glass with one hand and bend the overlap upwards to form a hook with the other hand.
 Insert 4 more stainless steel clips as outlined above.
 Do the same with the next pane of glass and throughout the rest of the glazing.
-N.B. the vent slam bar can be adjusted up/down to afford proper opening and closing and to ensure that the glass panes under the vent fit correctly.
+N.B. the vent slam bar can be adjusted up/down to afford proper opening and closing and to ensure that the glass panes under the vent fit correctly use 8 stainless steel clips per large pane of glass.